filakhtov/gentoo-use-docs/dev-lang/orc.md

 # dev-lang/orc

-### examples
+### gtk-doc
-Install additional example source code, in both - C and Orc languages, showing various usages of the `liborc` library, into the `/usr/share/doc/orc-<VERSION>/examples` directory.
+Pass the `-Dgtk_doc=enabled` option to the meson build script.
+Use the Gtk-Doc tool to generate documentation in the HTML format and install it into the `/usr/share/gtk-doc/html/orc` directory.
+This is developer centric documentation, explaining how to build the library, describing its API and how to use it for building applications.

-It is safe to disable the flag.
+It is safe to disable this flag.

-### pax_kernel
-Disable PaX MPROTECT restrictions by setting an `m` flag on the `orc-bugreport` and `orcc` binaries and the `liborc` and `liborc-test` libraries required for applications linked against the `liborc` to properly run under a PaX-restricted Kernel.

-This flag should only be enabled if the target system is running a PaX-enabled Kernel.

 ### static-libs
-Pass the `--enable-static` option to the configure script.
+Pass the `-Ddefault_library=both` (or `shared` if the flag is disabled) option to the meson build script.
 Build and install a statically linked version of the `liborc` library.

-This flag should only be enabled if there is a need for the static library.
+This flag should normally be disabled, unless there is an explicit need for the static library.

+### test
+Pass the `-Dtests=enabled` option to the configure script.
+Build the test suite provided with the source code and run it using the `meson test` command after the main build is completed to check for regressions.
+This will extend the build time.

+The flag should normally be disabled, because these tests are mainly used by the maintainers, developers and testers, not the end users.